ovnisoftware/Historical-Volatility-Calculator/README.md

 To get the .csv stock information you can either go to yahoo finance (here's the link for Amazon's historical info) http://finance.yahoo.com/q/hp?s=AMZN+Historical+Prices

-or you can use another program I wrote called the Yahoo Finance Quote Downloader that is also on Github.
+or you can use another app I wrote called the Yahoo Finance Quote Downloader that is also on Github.

 This was built with Visual Studio 2013, I included all the files in the solution folder.
-This program targets .NET 4.5 so it will not work on XP, but will work on Vista, Windows 7 and Windows 8.
+This program targets .NET 4.5 so it will not work on XP, but will work on Vista, Windows 7, Windows 8 and Windows 10.